MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects.md

 * [Curves](tutorials/dataobjects/curves) <br>
 can print the results of a function as two-dimensional mathematical graphs into a diagram.

-Usage, advantages and disadvantages of each above mentioned data object type will be covered in the following specified chapters, where you will be building example networks for some of the most common use cases.
+Usage, advantages, and disadvantages of each above-mentioned data object type will be covered in the following specified chapters, where you will be building example networks for some of the most common use cases.